metaplex-foundation/docs/docs/01-programs/02-candy-machine/01-getting-started.md

 ### JS SDK

 Prior to releasing the Umi framework, we provided a monolithic [JavaScript SDK](https://github.com/metaplex-foundation/js) that encapsulated the Solita library into one big heavy API.
 This SDK is still available for you to use but we now recommend using the Umi library instead.
+Also note that the JS SDK does not support minting Programmable NFTs.

 Once the JS SDK installed, you can access its Candy Machine module via `metaplex.candyMachines()`.
 It is composed of several methods that focus on real use-cases to make our life easier.
 Here are some of them.